 Original Pub.
 Date: Oct.
 18, 2016.
-Last Update: May 14, 2017.
+Last Update: July 15, 2017.

-Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to sculptor history.
+Westerners are not only known as history ignoramuses, but double dumbass history ignoramuses when it comes to sculpture and sculptor history.
 Since I'm the one-and-only Historyscoper (tm), let me quickly bring you up to speed before you dive into my Master Historyscope.

 About 750 B.C.E. the Greek Dark Ages (begun -1150) end, and the Greek Archaic Period begins (ends -480); having lost their knowledge of the surrounding seas, the Ionian Greeks begin exploring and colonizing Asia Minor and founding cities in Pontus (isolated rocky S coast of the Black Sea); by -650 abstract geometric patterning is replaced by naturalistic art, incl. nude dangly Kouroi (Gr. "male youth") statues.